Exploring the Biblical meaning of 'Loving Our Neighbors’

 God has created us all.
 He loves us all.
 He feels it when we hurt.
 Jesus taught that when we see hurting individuals around us, and don't help them, we don’t help him.
 God expects us to help as much as if Jesus himself was in need.
 Have any of us loved or given that much?

 This Bible study attempts to teach that.
-It’s interwoven with my family’s and friends’ experiences.
+It’s interwoven with stories of my family’s and our friends’ experiences.
 All are true.
-But I’ll tell you now: some sound impossible.
+But I’ll tell you now: some sound absolutely impossible.

 Aldous Huxley said, "Experience is not what happens to a man.
 It is what a man does with what happens to him."
 Through our experiences, we grew.

-I hope those stories will be as fresh as (but more helpful than!) the exhibit of one science fair student whose booth I saw in a tiny Western desert town.
-He reasoned that if talking affectionately to plants benefits them, harsh language should do just the opposite.
+I hope those stories will be as fresh as (but more helpful than!) the exhibit of one science fair student whose booth I saw in a tiny Western US desert town.
+He reasoned that if talking lovingly to plants benefits them, "chewing them out" should do the opposite.
 So he titled his project "The Effects of Cussing on Plants."
-He planned to grow two potted flowers, "cussing" one daily, and compare their growth.
+His plan was to grow two potted plants, with identical care except for "cussing" one daily, and compare their growth.
 He held my fascinated attention until his final panel, which read "The result of my experiment was that both plants died because I forgot to water them."

 How is this book organized?